 But let’s talk about the ones who wouldn’t.

 What a difference for an autistic person: the possibility of lifelong acceptance versus the possibility of lifelong rejection.
 One life or the other, we can presume, would look very different.
-Which do we want to choose for our child?
+As parents, which one would we want to choose for our child?

-But how hard is it for a parent to make the transition?
-It’s really hard.
-It means accepting not just your child as your child is.
+It’s really, really hard.
+It means not just accepting your child for who your child is.

-For parents who have been pursuing a different approach, it also likely means accepting that your parenting for some number of years — for your child’s lifetime thus far — was injuring your child.
+For parents who have been pursuing a different approach, it also means accepting that your parenting for some number of years—for your child’s lifetime thus far—was injuring your child.

 The same holds true for organizations and professionals: what does it take to admit that the good work has not actually been good but, instead, has caused great harm?
 That’s difficult stuff.